dasteihn/minifftw/README.md

 ## Project Status

 This project is work in progress and currently in beta state.
-It should be usable and free of errors.
+It should be usable and free of errors according the serial FFTW.

+The MPI-FFTW works as well, but there are some stumbling blocks according MPI finalization which are currently under testing.
+Feel free to help ;)

 ### Implemented FFTW functionality

 - fftw\_init\_threads
+- Wisdom import from filename
+- Wisdom export to filename
+- System-Wisdom import
 - fftw\_init, with and without MPI
 - fftw\_plan\_dft\_1d
 - fftw cleanup routines